 The 3 Best Cheap Photo Editing Software

-ACDSee 17 is one of the most affordable photo editing software on the market, making it a good choice if you're looking for a quality program but still have your budget to think of.
+ACDSee 17 is one of the most affordable photo editing software options on the market, making it a good choice if you're looking for a quality program, but still have your budget to think of.
 It offers a nice selection of standard and advanced editing tools, and has a clean, user-friendly interface to make navigation within the software easy.
-Its digital painting tools are rather limited, but its image organization and management capabilities are strong, which is great if you have a large number of photos that you are working with.
+Its digital painting tools are rather limited, but its image-organization and management capabilities are strong, which is great if you're working with a large number of photos.
 ACDSee provides several online resources like a user guide and a community forum to teach you how to use the software, which should help out with the initial learning curve.
 ACDSee 17 also comes with a free 30-day trial, so you can test it out beforehand to see if it is the right software for you before committing to a purchase.

 Apple Aperture 3 is another of the best cheap photo editing software on the market.
 It's missing some drawing and painting tools, but it has a good variety of standard editing tools that are perfect for the average consumer.
 Organizing and managing your files within Aperture is simple, thanks to the iCloud Photo Stream, which keeps a 30-day backup of your photos, so you don't have to take up a lot of space on your computer with storing images.
 An online knowledge base and video tutorials should help users transition smoothly over to Apple Aperture 3 no matter what program they were using before.
 One thing that may prevent some people from choosing Aperture, though, is that it is only available for Mac, so if you own a PC, you'll have to choose a different software option from this list.